rachelnertia/rachelnertia.github.io/_posts/2025/2025-08-02-july-hobby.md

 This month I played my first game of the new General's Handbook for Age of Sigmar, and Spearhead.
 Lots of Spearhead.

+The GHB game went in my favour.
+I was able to fairly effectively swarm the Tzeentch castle, preventing them from scoring very much and wiping them out in Round 3.
+I've found my Spiderfang models to be decent enough in Path to Glory, but is it possible that they're actually okay in matched play too?

 ![](/images/2025/07/hobby/gitz-v-tzeentch.jpg)

 The day after we returned from [Arran]({% post_url 2025/2025-07-25-arran %}) I played a practice game against Callum's Seraphon.